Skin lesion biopsy

 Risks of a skin biopsy may include:

 Habif TP.
-Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
-5th ed.
-Philadelphia, Pa: Elsevier Mosby; 2009:chap 27.
+Dermatologic surgical procedures.
+In: Habif TP.
+Clinical Dermatology: A Color Guide to Diagnosis and Therapy.6th ed.
+Philadelphia, PA: Elsevier; 2016:chap 27.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.